Phone-GWP-group

 As a result, UK shoppers plan to spend an average of £362 on gifts, a 10% increase from last year.
 The same consumers will typically spend a further £317 on festive food and drink, up nearly 60% (although these figures do not account for the effect of inflation on higher costs).

-Conversely, though, one-third (32%) expect to spend less this Christmas, buying fewer presents and finding cheaper food alternatives.
+However, 32% of shoppers are reportedly expected to spend less this Christmas, buying fewer presents and seeking cheaper food alternatives.

-Whichever way you interpret these figures, one thing is clear—your seasonal packaging becomes even more crucial during the key festive sales period.
+However you interpret these figures, one thing is clear: your seasonal packaging becomes even more crucial during the key festive sales period.

 What is seasonal packaging?